-The number of big game hunting licences for the Mackenzie Mountains sold between 1991-2022 are summarized in Table 1 above.
-Covid-19 travel restrictions prevented any outfitting operations in 2020 and reduced outfitter operations in 2021 making this the first year where Canadian non-resident hunters outnumbered the non-resident alien hunters.
+The number of big game hunting licences for the Mackenzie Mountains sold between 2018 and 2021 are summarized in Table 1 above.
+Covid-19 travel restrictions prevented any outfitting operations in 2020 but were lifted in 2021 allowing for a shorter season.
 Occasionally clients cancelled their hunts, decided not to hunt for themselves but participated with other hunters they knew, or decided not to hunt due to unforeseen complications after arriving in the NWT.
 Guides often purchase licences annually but rarely have the opportunity to hunt themselves.

-In 2022, hunters from the United States (US) purchased 82% (n=362) and continued the increasing trend from 2013.
-In contrast, non-resident Canadian licences in 2022 represented 15% of sales.
-Foreign residents, other than Americans, represented the remaining 3% of sales and continued the declining trend from 2013 (Figure 4).
+In 2018 and 2019, hunters from the United States (US) purchased 77% (n=319) and 75% (n=338) of licences, surpassing 2017 (73%) and continued the increasing trend from 2013.
+In contrast, non-resident Canadian licences 2018 and 2019 represented 18% of sales.
+Foreign residents, other than

+Americans, represented the remaining 4-6% of sales and continued the declining trend from 2013 (Figure 4).

-Figure 4.
-Geographical areas of origin of hunters purchasing licences to hunt in the Mackenzie Mountains from 2002-2022.
+Figure 3.
+Geographical areas of origin of hunters purchasing licences to hunt in the Mackenzie Mountains from 2002-2021.
 Travel restrictions resulted in no outfitted hunts being conducted in 2020.